benjaminkiesl/tamarin_toy_protocol/README.md

 2. Once you have a model of the protocol, can you formulate a lemma ("exists-trace") in Tamarin that says that both Alice and Bob can reach the 'DONE' state?

-3. Can you formulate a lemma in Tamarin that says "When Bob is in the 'DONE' state, an adversary cannot know the session key"?
+3. Can you formulate a lemma in Tamarin that says "When Bob is in the 'DONE' state, an attacker cannot know the session key"?
 Can Tamarin prove this statement?
 If not, what's the problem?

 Possible solution: [toy_protocol_1.spthy](toy_protocol_1.spthy)

 ## Extension: Preshared Master Key

-In the above protocol, one problem was that a person-in-the-middle could just obtain the *ANonce* and the *BNonce* and then compute the session key herself.
+In the above protocol, one problem was that a [person-in-the-middle attacker](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) could just obtain the *ANonce* and the *BNonce* and then compute the session key herself.
 We could mitigate this problem by requiring that Alice and Bob have shared a secret (a permanent "master key") before they run the protocol (we just *assume* there is some master key that has been shared; in practice, this master key could be a simple password that Alice and Bob agreed on before running the protocol).
 When they compute the session key, they then incorporate the master key (let's call it *MK*) as follows: *SK* = *kdf*(*MK*, *ANonce*, *BNonce*).

 ### Exercises